zinzy/notes/page/About.md

 My Xhosa name was inspired by Nelson Mandela's daughter Zindziswa.
 I'm a mid-tier millennial born and raised in the Dutch South.
 I came to Amsterdam about a decade ago, and share a small shoebox on the East side with [Anja](https://anjawaleson.notion.site/Anja-Waleson-0182c8df804b4b12ab6e70b5b5795a55) and [Lemonade](https://lemonade.waleson.us/).
 We are [child-free](https://en.wikipedia.org/wiki/Voluntary_childlessness) and vibing hard.

-Obligatory millennial tags: I'm a non-binary lesbian using she and they pronouns, and I'm neurodivergent.
+Obligatory millennial tags: I am a non-binary lesbian using she and they pronouns, and I'm neurodivergent.
 I've been sober since May 2018.